 4) What about space constraints and smells?

-1) Install a pilot composting program
+1) Install a pilot organics program

 designed to fit its needs.
 Testing the program will allow you to make changes that will lead to success, or save you from investing in a program that may not work for reasons that may not be in your control.

-On the other hand, “front-of- house” (“post-consumer”) composting, is source separating food waste from more public areas like cafeterias and office pantries.
+consumer”) operations, which focus efforts in the kitchen and prep areas, where the majority of food waste is generated.
+This requires education and training of food prep workers and cleaning/janitorial staff.
+On the other hand, “front-of- house” (“post-consumer”) organics programs aim to source separate food waste from more public areas like cafeterias and office pantries.
 This requires more education and monitoring because it involves participation from all employees, not just those who work in the kitchen or in janitorial.

 program is up and running, your sustainability consultant or officer should check on its